Alexis Ohanian: Personal life

+In 2008, Ohanian's mother, Anke, died from brain cancer.

-On December 29, 2016, Ohanian became engaged to tennis player Serena Williams.
-Their daughter, Alexis Olympia Ohanian, was born on September 1, 2017, in West Palm Beach, Florida.
-Ohanian and Williams married on November 16, 2017, in New Orleans.
-Ohanian has said that "watching Williams compete has changed how he measures success in business."
+On December 29, 2016, Ohanian became engaged to Olympian tennis player Serena Williams.
+Their daughter, Alexis Olympia Ohanian, was born on September 1, 2017 in West Palm Beach, Florida.
+Ohanian and Williams married on November 16, 2017 in New Orleans.
+Guests at the wedding included Beyoncé, Anna Wintour, Kelly Rowland and Kim Kardashian.
+Ohanian has said that "watching Williams compete has changed how he measures success in business".
 Ohanian and Williams gave their daughter a doll, called Qai Qai, which has become famous on social media.
+In May 2023, it was revealed that Williams was pregnant with the couple's second child in an announcement before the Met Gala, where she was seen visibly pregnant.
+In August 2023, Williams gave birth to their second daughter, Adira River.

+On November 28, 2024, he underwent surgery to remove thyroid nodules to prevent possible cancer.